HELENA PETROVNA BLAVATSKY TIMELINE

 1887 (May–September): Helena P. Blavatsky relocated to London, founded the journal Lucifer and the Blavatsky Lodge, which in 1890 became the European headquarters of the Theosophical Society.

 1888 (October–December): Helena P. Blavatsky published her second major work, The Secret Doctrine, and publicly announced the founding of the Esoteric Section of the Theosophical Society.

-1889: Annie Besant went to meet Helena P. Blavatsky after she read and reviewed The Secret Doctrine, thereby converting to Theosophy.
+1889 (March 10): Annie Besant went to meet Helena P. Blavatsky after she read and reviewed The Secret Doctrine and joined the Theosophical Society.
 Besant’s home in London became the Blavatsky Lodge of the Theosophical Society, where Blavatsky lived until her death.

 1891 (May 8): Helena P. Blavatsky died from the flu in relation to her chronic kidney disease at age fifty-nine.

 1986: Vernon Harrison, member of the Society for Psychical Research, published “J’Accuse: An Examination of the Hodgson Report of 1885,” in which he criticized the Hodgson Report.